mica-ailen/Movie-App-React/README.md

 •	How to use useEffect when handling API data

 •	I practiced a lot more the use of useState and the map() method.

+<h3>If you want to watch it live:</h3> https://mica-ailen.github.io/Movie-App-React/